deeja/bing-maps-loader/README.md

 $ npm install bingmaps --save # A Bing maps type library from Microsoft
 ```

-Written in ES6.
-Can be used on any website project or Framework.

 This project DOES NOT wrap the `Microsoft.Map` object, so use this directly after loading.

 - `BingMapsLoader` - Loads the [JS API from Bing](https://docs.microsoft.com/en-us/bingmaps/v8-web-control/creating-and-hosting-map-controls/creating-a-basic-map-control) directly.
 The `Promise` is resolved when loaded, or in the case it has already loaded, the `Promise` will resolve immediately. - Can be called multiple times.
 Will only initialize once. - Used to Hot load [Bing Map modules](https://docs.microsoft.com/en-us/bingmaps/v8-web-control/modules/?toc=https://docs.microsoft.com/en-us/bingmaps/v8-web-control/toc.json&bc=https://docs.microsoft.com/en-us/BingMaps/breadcrumb/toc.json) - `Promise` based